Texas Motorcycle Laws

 Trying to learn more about Texas motorcycle laws?
 Keep reading.
-If you own a motorcycle, it is important that you are aware of Texas motorcycle laws so that you can be sure you are riding legally.
-There are many different laws around licensing, equipment, and safety, which can be difficult to keep track of.
+If you own a motorcycle, you must be aware of Texas motorcycle laws to be sure you are riding legally.
+There are many laws around licensing, equipment, and safety, which can be difficult to keep track of.
 Motorcycles, like other vehicles, must have the same basic mechanical features such as brakes, head and taillights, and reflectors.
 Users must have a valid license and the motorcycle must be registered.
 If you break the law pertaining to these, you may risk fines or even losing your license.
 We will explain in detail what you need to know below.

-If you want to legally ride a motorcycle in Texas, you will need a valid motorcycle license, which is its own specific class of driver’s license.
-The license you need is a class M license, which will also include mopeds.
-You will need to meet the requirements necessary to obtain a regular driver’s license as well.
-In order to get this license, you’ll need to report to the Department of Public Safety (DPS) and take a motorcycle safety course, which is followed up by a written test and a driving test.
-Here’s a few common questions pertaining to Class M licensing:
+Do you need a motorcycle license in Texas?
+If you want to ride a motorcycle in Texas legally, you will need a valid motorcycle license, which is its own specific class of driver’s license.
+You need a class M license, which will also include mopeds.
+You will also need to meet the requirements necessary to obtain a regular driver’s license.
+To get this license, you must report to the Department of Public Safety (DPS) and take a motorcycle safety course, followed by a written and driving test.
+Here are a few common questions pertaining to Class M licensing:

-- How long is a Motorcycle Safety Course completion certificate valid for?
+- How long is a Motorcycle Safety Course completion certificate valid?

 The certificate is valid for 24 months from the issuance date.